-The consolidated financial statements include the accounts of the Company and the Subsidiary.
+The consolidated financial statements include the accounts of the Company and its wholly owned subsidiary.
 Intercompany transactions and balances have been eliminated upon consolidation.

 e.
 Cash and cash equivalents

 The Company considers all highly liquid investments with an original maturity of three months or less at the time of purchase to be cash equivalents.
 Cash equivalents are carried at cost, which approximates their fair value.